50ulR3ap3r/IdekCTF/Reverse/constructor/README.md

-Name: Constructor
-files : ./chall
-Flag format: idek{...}

-This challenge, named "Constructor," is an excellent exercise in reverse engineering a Linux binary.
-The solution lies in understanding a simple encryption function and extracting data directly from the binary.
+This document details the solution to the "Constructor" binary challenge.
+The binary validates a password using a simple, custom encryption scheme.
+The solution lies in reversing this algorithm and applying it to an encrypted data block found within the binary itself.

-1. Initial Reconnaissance
+Step 1: Initial Reconnaissance
-After extracting the archive, the first step is to analyze the provided chall file.
+The first step is to understand the nature of the binary.

-Binary Properties
+File Analysis
-The file and checksec commands give us crucial information:
+The file and checksec commands provide a baseline understanding of the executable.

 $ file chall
 chall: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, stripped